Sunk Costs (Better Call Saul): Plot

 After following his planted tracking device's signal to an empty stretch of highway, Mike Ehrmantraut finds it left in the middle of the road along with a ringing cell phone.
 He answers, agrees to the caller's request that no guns be displayed, and is told to wait.
 Two cars approach from opposite directions, Gus Fring exits one, and he and Mike discuss their concerns about Hector Salamanca.
 They agree that Gus will no longer track Mike, and Mike will no longer try to kill Hector.
 Gus is amenable to Mike's continued disruption of Hector's drug business, and Mike suggests a way to draw police attention to Hector without killing him.

-Mike acquires cocaine from Barry Goodman, stows it in a sneaker, ties the sneaker to its mate, then throws the pair over a power line that spans part of a road in Mexico he knows Hector's trucks use.
+Mike travels to Mexico and acquires cocaine from Barry Goodman, stows it in a sneaker and throws the pair over a power line over a road he knows Hector's trucks use.
 When the next truck comes, the drivers stop to stash their weapons prior to being searched at the border crossing.
-Using a rifle with a scope, Mike fires a few rounds into the air to give the drivers the impression that there is a hunter or target shooter nearby.
+Using a rifle with a scope, Mike fires a few rounds into the air to give the drivers the impression that it is a nearby hunter.
 As the truck pulls away, Mike fires at the sneaker holding the cocaine, which causes the powder to spill onto the back of the truck.
 At the border crossing, drug-sniffing dogs discover the cocaine, and the drivers are taken into custody.

 Jimmy McGill is arrested for breaking into Chuck McGill's house.
 Jimmy goes against Kim Wexler's advice and represents himself, pleads not guilty, and posts bail.
 He later tells her she should work on Mesa Verde business while he takes care of his own legal battle, to which she flatly agrees.

-Kyra Hay, the prosecutor in Jimmy's case, meets with Chuck and tells him she does not plan to let Jimmy off easy.
-Chuck describes his wish to see a "better solution for everyone".
-Jimmy informs Kim he can avoid jail time if he confesses to the break-in and submits his confession to the New Mexico Bar Association, which will likely result in disbarment.
+Kyra Hay, the prosecutor in Jimmy's case, tells Chuck she will pursue Jimmy's charges aggressively, but Chuck suggests a different solution.
+Jimmy informs Kim that Chuck's idea is that rather than face prosecution, Jimmy will submit to the New Mexico Bar Association a written confession to the break in, which will enable Jimmy to avoid prison but will likely result in his disbarment.
 Kim changes her mind and persuades Jimmy to let her help defend him.